robbyandrews/blogapi/README.md

 ## Running the Application

-We recommend using `nodemon` to run BlogAPI so that any changes you make while running your application.
+We recommend using `nodemon` to run BlogAPI, `nodemon` will restart the node service when changes are made and saved.
 Nodemon can be installed globally with npm.
 ```
 npm i -g nodemon
 ```